Stainless Steel Bending – The Ultimate Beginners Guide

 Edge Bending

-Edge bending involves making sharp, well defined bends at the edge of a sheet by means of a press brake.
-This technique can be used to form brackets, stiffeners or box sections.
-This is a good option when you want nice clean bends along straight edges.
+Edge bending is the shaping of a sharp, clear edge of a sheet using a press brake.
+This method may be applied to shape brackets, stiffeners or box sections.
+It is a good alternative where you desire good clean bends along straight edges.

 Edge Bending